 A Pearl Harbor tour.
 Unless you really want to see the sparse remains of a rusty ship with a few hundred other tourists.

 Also, Hanauma Bay.
-I know every guidebook tells you to, but seriously, there’s way better beaches across the islands and you could snorkel somewhere else.
+I know every guidebook tells you to, but seriously, there are way better beaches across the island and you could snorkel somewhere else.

-And, A luau.
-The Paradise Cove luau is another tourist trap and you’re better off offering real locals a beer at a random beachpark, who’ll then probably bring you into a better BBQ.
+And, a luau.
+The Paradise Cove luau is another tourist trap, and you’re better off offering real locals a beer at a random beach park; they’ll probably bring you into a better BBQ.